-This edition of the Northern Ontario School of Medicine (NOSM) Faculty Handbook contains policies and procedures pertinent to Faculty at NOSM.
-Due to the variety of subject matters, and authority of them, these policies and procedures are subject to change at any time.
+This edition of the NOSM University Faculty Handbook contains policies and procedures pertinent to faculty at NOSM U. Because of the range of subject matters and authority of them, these policies and procedures are subject to change at any time.
 Revisions to the Faculty Handbook will be incorporated periodically.
-NOSM Faculty are responsible for checking the website to keep abreast of alterations, revisions, and additions.
+NOSM U Faculty are responsible for checking the website to keep abreast of alterations and additions.

 Should you have any Faculty Handbook related questions, please contact: